Fall of Singapore: Analysis

 The Japanese had advanced 650 mi from Singora, Thailand, to the southern coast of Singapore at an average rate of 9 mi a day.
-While impressed with Japan's quick succession of victories, Adolf Hitler reportedly forbade Foreign Minister Joachim von Ribbentrop from issuing a congratulatory communique.
+While impressed with Japan's quick succession of victories, German dictator Adolf Hitler reportedly forbade his foreign minister Joachim von Ribbentrop from issuing a congratulatory communique despite being allied with Japan, deeming it as a "setback" for the white race.
 Churchill called the fall of Singapore to the Japanese "the worst disaster and largest capitulation in British history".
 Churchill's physician Lord Moran wrote:

 The fall of Singapore on February 15 stupefied the Prime Minister.
 How came 100,000 men (half of them of our own race) to hold up their hands to inferior numbers of Japanese?
 Though his mind had been gradually prepared for its fall, the surrender of the fortress stunned him.
 He felt it was a disgrace.
 It left a scar on his mind.
 One evening, months later, when he was sitting in his bathroom enveloped in a towel, he stopped drying himself and gloomily surveyed the floor: 'I cannot get over Singapore', he said sadly.

 The loss of Singapore, along with other defeats in Southeast Asia in 1942, reduced British prestige in the region.
 According to author Alan Warren, the Fall of Singapore shattered "the British Empire's illusion of permanence ... and strength", ultimately making "European empires in Asia unsustainable beyond the short term" and presaging the end of colonialism in the region in the post war period.